uoft-oss/git-workflow/README.md

 ## What is Git?
 - Git is a free and open source version control system
 - It's system that keeps records of your changes
-- It allows collaboration and allows you to know who made what changes and when they made those changes
+- Allows collaboration and lets you see who made what changes as well as when those changes were made
 - **Git lets you revert any changes and go back to a previous version of a project**

 ## What's so special about Git?